Click the play button to hear my (not too cheesy) reading of the post.

 “Ma,” Cary explained gently when I saw him the next day.
 “You need to give us more of a heads up than just saying you’re gonna be in town.
 And ma, you ate all the cheese!”

-“So Karalee waltzes in, eats the cheese, takes over the conversation and then she leaves,” continues Myra.
+“So Karalee waltzes in, eats all the cheese, drinks the wine, takes over the conversation and then she leaves,” continues Myra.

 Yup, that’s exactly what I did, and I prepare to receive my just desserts.

-“But after she left, though, I was thinking about it, and I realized something,” she says looking over at me with a giant smile on her face, “This is my new family, and I’m all in.”
+“But after she left, though, I was thinking about it.
+She made me realize something,” she says looking over at me with a giant smile on her face, “This is my new family, and I’m all in.”

 When dessert is done, Apple Compote and Ice Cream with candy cane chasers, everyone clears the plates, insisting since I cooked they clean up.
 For once, I resist the urge to clean.